Part 7: Customize Analysis with Analysis Workbench

 1. Click Select... beside the Type: field.

-Define the Operation
+Defining the Operation

 Define the merge operation as Minus.
 Subtract the below 10 degree satisfaction intervals from the accesses to define tracking opportunities.
 The Minus operation is available when there are only two Time Components in the merge list.

-2. Select MINUS in the Operation drop down list.
+2. Select MINUS for the Operation.

-Remove Time Components
+Removing Time Components

 Remove default time components.